dhyuan99/sample-invariant-point-cloud-encoder/README.md

 </div>

 ## Experiments
 We also provide the source code for reproducing the experiments in the paper.
-Please checkout the corresponding repositories.
+Please checkout the corresponding repositories below.
 ### PDE Solver

 ### Surface Normal Estimation